 After the QCC values of all existing and near-term planned VERs have been calculated and allocated, additional ELCC studies will be performed to account for future VERs of each type.
-These additional wind and solar resource amounts will be created by scaling up the number of wind turbines (nameplate capacity) or solar photovoltaic panels in each zoneVER Zone.
-The PO will provide an ELCC curve, useful for guidance purposes on a strictly non-binding basis, that can be used to estimate future capacity values for new resources dependent upon the penetration of resources in that zoneVER Zone.
+These additional wind and solar resource amounts will be created by scaling up the number of wind turbines (nameplate capacity) or solar photovoltaic panels in each VER Zone.
+The PO will provide an ELCC curve, useful for guidance purposes on a strictly non-binding basis, that can be used to estimate future capacity values for new resources dependent upon the penetration of resources in that VER Zone.

-4.54.4Energy Storage
+4.4 Energy Storage

-The QCC for ESRs such as pumped storage facilities or battery storage systems will be determined using the same general ELCC methodology used for wind and solar resources (see theSection Qualified Capacity Contribution of Resources section)4.3) with any specific differences being highlighted in this section and will be limited to ESRs that have the capability to store energy equal to or greater than the energy output by the ESR over four continuous hours (or longer) of operation.
+The QCC for ESRs will be determined using the same general ELCC methodology used for wind and solar resources (see Section 4.3) with any specific differences being highlighted in this section and will be limited to ESRs that have the capability to store energy equal to or greater than the energy output by the ESR over four continuous hours (or longer) of operation.
 The ELCC study for each Binding Season will have a scope document that details the analysis.
-ESRs with eighthour or longer durations are considered Long Duration Energy Storage (Section 4.2).
+ESRs with eight-hour or longer durations are considered Long Duration Energy Storage (Section 4.2).

 ESRs will be modeled as energy limited devices that will charge and discharge in accordance with their equipment specifications.
-ESRs will be modeled to charge and discharge in a 'preserve reliability'reliability mode, which means they will only be discharged to mitigate potential loss of load when there is a lack of other resources available to serve load.
+ESRs will be modeled to charge and discharge in a preserve reliability mode, which means they will only be discharged to mitigate potential loss of load when there is a lack of other resources available to serve load.
 The dispatch of ESRs will be assumed for this modeling prupose to be scheduled during high net load hours.
-Because of this schedule there may be hours where there is uncertain generator performance and the ESRs may not be avialable available to meet reliablity needs.
-This is further detailed below:
+Because of this schedule there may be hours where there is uncertain generator performance and the ESRs may not be available to meet reliability needs.

-4.5.14.4.1 ESR with Four-to Eight-Hour Rating
+4.4.1 ESR with Four- to Eight-Hour Rating